canonical/airgapped-docs/docs/products.md

 (products-top)=
 # Airgapped documentation for specific products

-Find product-specific documentation regarding air-gapped environments below.
+Find product-specific documentation regarding airgapped environments below.

-If a product is not seen in this list, that only means no air-gapped documentation is yet available for that product.
-It might still be possible to use it in an air-gapped environment.
+If a product is not seen in this list, that only means no airgapped documentation is yet available for that product.
+It might still be possible to use it in an airgapped environment.

 Note that any links in our [Support Portal](https://support-portal.canonical.com/) require a [Canonical Support contract](https://documentation.ubuntu.com/pro/support-overview/) to view.